 |

-These are extracts of the flavor components
+These are extracts of the flavor components of natural

-and liquids.
+liquids.
 They are widely used in such things as processed

-and retort pouch foods, and they receive high praise, especially
+and retort pouch foods, and they receive high praise,

-conversion of alcohol into powder and our original extraction,
+technology that enables conversion of alcohol into powder

-components, which evaporate easily, into our products. |
+evaporate easily, into our products.

 |